 Additional Recent Recognition

 Mr. Farhang is a Lecturer in Law at USC Gould School of Law, where he co-teaches on federal criminal law issues.
-He also is a past member of the California State Bar’s Federal Courts Committee and is a past member of the Executive Committee of the Los Angeles County Bar Association’s Litigation Section.
+He also is a past member of the California State Bar’s Federal Courts Committee and the Executive Committee of the Los Angeles County Bar Association’s Litigation Section.
 Mr. Farhang also serves on the board of directors of the Children’s Law Center, a nonprofit child advocacy organization that represents all of the nearly 33,000 children in Los Angeles and Sacramento Counties who come under the jurisdiction of juvenile dependency courts.
-Mr. Farhang is a member of Gibson Dunn’s Compensation Committee.
+At Gibson Dunn, Mr. Farhang is a member of the firm’s Associate Compensation Committee.